mdiener21/engineering-manager-templates/README.md

 1. [Postmortem](postmortem.md)  used for a reflection after an incident.
 2. [Strategic initiative](strategic_project.md) A strategic initiative template used to start
+3. [coming soon ...One on One](#) One on one with team member
+4. [coming soon ...On-Off Boarding members](#) People come and go, its normal and repeatable so a template is a good thing.
-3. [coming soon...Internal Project](#) An internal initiative or project.
+5. [coming soon ...Internal Project](#) An internal initiative or project.
-4. [coming soon ...Architecture Design Record](#) A technical document outlining a change decisions coming to the system and why the change was need.
+6. [coming soon ...Architecture Design Record](#) A technical document outlining a change decisions coming to the system and why the change was need.
-5. [coming soon ...Metrics](#) Metrics and KPI's are crucial to understanding the team, software and product
+7. [coming soon ...Metrics](#) Metrics and KPI's are crucial to understanding the team, software and product (keyword OKR)
-6.
+8.